COPT-Public/COPT.jl/README.md

 # Using Julia interface for COPT (Cardinal Optimizer)

+COPT (Cardinal Optimizer) is a mathematical optimization solver for large-scale optimization problems.
+It includes high-performance solvers for LP, MIP, SOCP, convex QP and convex QCP.

 ## Prerequisite

 First of all, please apply for free personal license from [COPT application page](https://www.shanshu.ai/copt).

 Please make sure COPT is installed properly and you should be able to run examples in COPT package.

-Please note that the COPT Julia interface can only work with COPT 4.0.6 or above.
+It requires COPT 4.0.6 or above.
+It works with Julia 1.6 or above.

 ## Installation